panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 The salary increase async tasks start right away (`await` isn't used near `increaseSalary(baseSalary, increase)`) and promises are collected in `salariesPromises`.

 `await Promise.all(salariesPromises)` then pauses the function execution until all the async operations processed in parallel are done.
-Finally, only after 2 seconds, `newSalaries` variables contains the increased salaries.
+Finally, only after 2 seconds, `newSalaries` variable contains the increased salaries.

 This way you've managed to increase the salaries of employees faster, even if the boss has put a requirement of increasing the salary slowly.

 ## 6. Conclusion

-`async/await` is a syntactic sugar on top of the promises and provides a way to handle the asynchornous tasks in a synchornous manner.
+`async/await` is syntactic sugar on top of the promises and provides a way to handle the asynchronous tasks in a synchronous manner.

-The are 4 simple rules to use `async/await`:
+Remember 4 simple rules about `async/await`:

-1. A function handling asynchornous task must be marked using `async` keyword
+1. A function handling asynchronous task must be marked using `async` keyword
 2. `await promise` operator pauses the function execution until `promise` is either resolved or rejected
-3. If `promise` is resolved succesfully, the `await` operator returns the resolved value: `const resolvedValue = await promise`
+3. If `promise` resolves successfully, the `await` operator returns the resolved value: `const resolvedValue = await promise`
 4. An async function always returns a promise, which gives the ability to easily nest async functions.

 *Is it an error in an async function to await for primitive values, e.g. `await 3`?*